 Civil Litigation

-Investors may also pursue civil lawsuits against third parties who facilitated the fraud, including accountants, attorneys, and feeder funds.
-These cases can be more complex and time-consuming than FINRA arbitration but may provide additional recovery sources.
+Investors may also evaluate civil lawsuits against third parties who allegedly facilitated the fraud, including accountants, attorneys, and feeder funds.
+These cases can be more complex and time-consuming than FINRA arbitration, and they require separate analysis of duty, causation, timing, and collectability.

 SEC Claims Fund